Wondering what makes a good business plan? It is being unique. I would know.

 I am not speaking about charts.
 Recall the last example.
 Right now, as of 2021, businesses are starting to replenish after the pandemic.
 Investors are putting high emphasis on business plans, but with so many rolling in, does it seem necessary to be a bit different?
 Yes and no. For one, cater to yourself.
 Remember, this business plan is meant to not only stand out for investors, but for you.
 An investor or a potential funder wants to see that you are also creating a road map for yourselves.
 When your team needs to move from one direction to another, this should already be done before the pitch.
 Your eventual audience, therefore, is not the investment party.
 It is you, your team, and anyone who wishes to learn about your company.

-WHAT A BUSINESS PLAN SHOULD ACCOMPLISH
+WHAT A BUSINESS PLAN DOES

 A business plan should cater to good aesthetic.
 A lot of people think that it needs to be a boring experience, but really it should be fun!
-You are creatively solving ways to expand; you are finding new services or products you can offer down the line; you are developing a map for your business’s future.
+You are creatively solving ways to expand; are finding new services or products you can offer down the line; are developing a map for your business’s future.
 Thus, that old and standard: “black text, white paper” manner is still necessary, but it is okay to think of it less like a request for funding and more so a quest for solutions to your many questions, such as where the funding will go, how to expand in Year Two, how to calculate sales, how to run your conversion funnel, and so on.
 A lot of people miss out completely on the ancillary areas of business plans that they will not find in a template.

 BORROWED FROM ANOTHER POST

 “Perceived value” is a term coined with the idea that, as a broad example, people will expect to pay more (and accept to pay more) for something they feel is different than the rest.
 There is a reason I stay away from websites like Fiverr, Guru and Upwork.
 It is because those services will not provide the right level of quality.
 You need a dedicated writer who can develop content with great tone, poise and purpose.
 Nothing destroys a business than bad content.
 The point is to “wow” then within the first 30 seconds.
-Statistics say that humans have a five-second attention span (side-note: goldfish have a six-second attention span, which I always found funny), so that first sentence is the time to make or break your first impression with your potential clients or customers.
+Statistics say that humans have a five-second attention span (side-note: goldfish have a six-second attention span, which I always found funny), so that first sentence is the time to make or break your first impression with your potential clients.

-THE FUNDAMENTAL RULE OF PLANNING
+THE FUNDAMENTAL RULE

 There is a fundamental rule in planning.
 It is a very simple one: be different.
 Be unique.
 Be something that sets you and your company apart from the rest.
 Hundreds of business plans land on a funder’s table every month.
 You need to do something different.
 What most companies forget to do is to follow this rule a bit more inherently, with ideas for themselves, as well.
 The rule of planning is to plan for you first, then spice it up for funders and other parties.
 You need to plan your goals, as well as the manner in which you attend those goals, with you in mind first.